-The application to the HEA Landscape Fund 2019 on behalf of the CUA indicates a total project cost to end 2018 of €9.4m, of which €3.9m has been funded directly by the HEA through the Landscape funding mechanism.
+The estimated total project cost to the end of 2019 was €13.2m of which €5.9m has been funded directly by the HEA through the Landscape Funding mechanism.
 This funding was expended in pursuance of the project objectives.

 26. Related Parties